DCAN-Labs/cdni-brain/docs/roadblocks.md

 There are two possible causes:

-1. Another Firefox process is already running under your MSI profile (possibly in a separate MobaXTerm/NX/NICE session) in which case you must close that Firefox instance before launching a new one,
+1. Another Firefox process is already running under your MSI profile (possibly in a separate MobaXTerm/NX/NICE session) in which case you must close that Firefox instance before launching a new one.

 2. A previous Firefox process terminated abnormally (e.g. due to MSI session timing out while Firefox was running), leaving Firefox profile lock files in your ~/.mozilla directory which prevent Firefox from launching.